 Debate over mandatory flu shots for health-care workers premature: expert

-Drops of medicine drip out of a syringe in this 2006 file photo.
+A syringe is seen in this undated file photo.
 (AP / Donovan Quintero)

 Published Monday, March 25, 2013 4:14PM EDT

 TORONTO -- Mandatory flu shots for health-care workers should be put on hold until there is a more effective influenza vaccine, a prominent infectious diseases specialist says.

 In a commentary published in this week's issue of the Canadian Medical Association Journal, Dr. Michael Gardam argues that making the vaccine mandatory could lead to legal challenges that may not be winnable, given the modest efficacy of the vaccine.

 Gardam, who is pro-vaccine and who gets a flu shot annually, is essentially arguing that this is not a hill worth dying for.